Ghulam-Muhammad-Ahmad/Task-Manager/README.md

 - **Add Tasks**: Create new tasks with a description, category, and current date.
 - **Edit Tasks**: Modify the details of existing tasks.
 - **Delete Tasks**: Remove tasks that are no longer needed.
-- **Local Storage**: All data is stored in the browser's local storage, so your tasks persist across sessions.
+- **Appwrite**: All data is stored in the Appwrite, so your tasks persist across sessions.

 ## Installation